Kava-Labs/kava-proxy-service/architecture/CACHING.md

   - if not present marks as uncached in context and forwards to next middleware
 - next middleware should check whether request was cached and act accordingly:

+## What requests are cached?

+As of now we only cache requests which has `specified block number` in params Requests without block number or with a magic word instead of

+`{
+			"jsonrpc":"2.0",
+			"method":"eth_getBalance",
+			"params":[
+				"0x373CE80dd1e921506EC5603290AF444e60CeF61F",
+				"0x49BCF0"
+			],
+			"id":1
+		}`,

+  TODO...

 ## Cache Invalidation

 ### Keys Structure